 Now that you know that your machine has a built-in recovery tool, you may ask "How to use OS X Recovery Disk?"
 The feature allows you to do the following options:

-Since OS X Mountain Lion, everything went digital and maintenance-minded Mac users could no longer depend on physical recovery disks to help them fix any problems on their machines.
+Since OS X Mountain Lion, everything went digital and maintenance-minded.
+Mac users could no longer depend on physical recovery disks to help them fix any problems on their machines.
 But what how can you access this hidden partition if something goes wrong with your hard drive?
 You can always connect your machine online and initiate the OS X Internet Recovery feature, but realistically, you may not always have an internet connection.
 This method will also not work if you had upgraded an old Mac to run on a newer version of OS X.

 In these situations, having your OS X Recovery Disk easily accessible on an external USB drive or SD card would be beneficial.
-It is really simple, read on to learn how to create OS X Recovery Disk that you can easily access anywhere, anytime.
+It is really simple.
+Read on to learn how to create OS X Recovery Disk that you can easily access anywhere, anytime.
 Before you start, here are some of the things you need to adhere to:

 Once you have made sure both requirements are duldilled, follow the following steps to create an OS X recovery disk:

 Having a built-in recovery solution is great, especially when you tend to lose or misplaced recovery disks.
 It would be great to learn how to use it and have a copy of it stored outside the machine so that you will be able to access it when you cannot do it straight from your computer.
+Fail to do it?
+Only want to recover data?
+Recoverit can help you.
+Download it and recover lost files for free.

 Due to macOS High Sierra (macOS 10.13) requirement, Mac users are not allowed an access to the built-in system drive from any apps.
 Therefore, if you need to restore lost data from the system disk under macOS 10.13, please "disable System Integrity Protection" first.